kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 ```

 #### Discussion

-> Instructor Note: Divide the class in three groups and ask students to list the steps they follow to achieve an every-day task.
-Students should break down these steps into the smallest, discrete, sequential items.

 Let's put this into practice!
 Get into groups and create your own algorithm using *pseudocode*.
 In other words, your group will write down a series of steps using "fake code" that simply outlines the logic for an everyday task.
 Choose your own task and create your own algorithm, remembering to include all the criteria above!